Ultralight dark matter in long-baseline accelerator neutrino oscillations: Analysis of the long-baseline neutrino oscillation data

-In this work, the combined neutrino oscillation data from T2K and NO$\nu$A is analysed with the following restrictions to the standard oscillation parameters.
-We fix the solar parameters $\theta_{12}$ and $\Delta m_{21}$ at 33.41$^\circ$ and 7.41$\times$10$^{-5}$eV$^2$, respectively, adopting the best-fit values from the NuFit 5.2 database~\cite{Esteban:2020cvm,NuFIT:5-2}.
-We furthermore apply a prior to the reactor mixing angle $\theta_{13}$ by demanding that $\sin^2 2\theta_{13} =$ 0.0857$\pm$0.0046 at 1$\sigma$ CL.
-The $\chi^2$ function in equation~(\ref{LBLChi2}) is minimized over the atmospheric parameters $\theta_{23}$ and $\Delta m_{31}^2$ and also the Dirac {\em CP} phase $\delta_{CP}$.
-Throughout this work, we assume normally ordered neutrino masses, which are currently favoured by the experimental data~\cite{NuFIT:5-2}.
+The combined neutrino oscillation datasets from T2K and NO$\nu$A are analyzed with the following restrictions on the standard oscillation parameters.
+The solar parameters $\theta_{12}$ and $\Delta m_{21}^2$ are fixed at 33.76$^\circ$ and 7.54$\times$10$^{-5}$eV$^2$ respectively, adopting the best-fit values from the NuFit-6.1 database~\cite{Esteban:2020cvm,NuFIT:6-1}, as their uncertainties have a negligible impact on the observables in T2K and NO$\nu$A. Furthermore, we apply a prior to the reactor mixing angle $\theta_{13}$ by demanding that $\sin^2 2\theta_{13} =$ 0.0851$\pm$0.0024 at 1$\sigma$ CL~\cite{DayaBay:2022orm}.
+The $\chi^2$ function defined in eq.~(\ref{LBLChi2}) is minimized over the atmospheric parameters $\theta_{23}$ and $\Delta m_{31}^2$ and also the Dirac CP-violating phase $\delta_{CP}$.
+Throughout this work, we assume normally ordered neutrino masses, which are currently favored by the experimental data~\cite{NuFIT:6-1}.